Korben3/Global-Data-Chain/README.md

 # Global Data Chain

 Global Data Chain is a decentralized Sidechain PoC build with the [Lisk SDK](http://lisk.io).
-It can be used for storing various scientific measurements worldwide. for example:
+It can be used for storing various scientific measurements worldwide.
+For example:

 - Global temperatures
 - Radioactivity